 Inventory your property by using the Property Protection Form (PDF) and make a list of all your valuables, including IPods, GPS, CD players, stereos, TV's, computers, laptops, cell phones, radios, backpacks and any other belongings.
 Include a full description of the item including color, make, model, year of manufacture, serial numbers and any other identifiers, including any added engraving.
 Make copies of your list and store it in two or more secure locations, such as a safe, locked drawer or cabinet.
 If you have any questions filling out your inventory list or locating identifiers, contact the Department at 351-3243.

 Step 3.
 REPORT ANY THEFT

 Report any theft of your belongings immediately to the SSU Department of Public Safety at 351-3243.
 Reporting your loss can increase the chances of recovering your property.
-In addition, every criminal incident is listed in our Crime Log, which alerts the campus community.
+In addition, every criminal incident is listed in our Crime Log (PDF), which alerts the campus community.